 1 (2) the certificate of trust, statement of cancellation, or change or articles of 2 conversion or merger prevails as to a person, other than a trustee or a beneficial owner, which 3 reasonably relies to its detriment on the filed record.
-4 5 Comment 6 7 Principal Sources - Uniform Limited Partnership Act §201 (2001); Delaware Statutory Trust Act §3810; Connecticut Statutory Trust Act §34-503.
-8 9 10 11 12 13 14 Unlike a common law trust, a statutory trust is a creature of statute that requires a filing with the state to come into existence.
+4 Comment 5 6 Principal Sources - Uniform Limited Partnership Act §201 (2001); Delaware Statutory 7 Trust Act §3810; Connecticut Statutory Trust Act §34-503.
+8 9 Unlike a common law trust, a statutory trust is a creature of statute that requires a filing 10 with the state to come into existence.
 Filing rules are typical of limited liability entities.
-Such filing rules serve a notice function, alerting interested parties to creation and existence of a new limited liability juridical entity.
-See Section 204(b), which entitles any person to a certified copy of a filing made pursuant to this act.
-15 16 17 18 19 20 21 22 A statutory trust comes into existence only if (1) a certificate of trust is prepared and delivered to the specified public official for filing, and (2) the public official files the certificate.
-(For more on the meaning of "filing," see Section 204 and the comment thereto.)
-The certificate of trust provides notice to interested third parties of the existence of the statutory trust and the identification of the statutory trust's initial agent for service of process.
-Pursuant to Section 309(b)(2), the certificate of trust also puts third parties on notice if the statutory trust further segregates its assets and liabilities by creating one or more series[ To be updated after series provisions are set ].
-23 24 25 26 27 28 29 30 31 32 33 34 Although formed by making a public filing, a statutory trust is also a creature of contract.
-As such, it will be possible, though improper, for the trust instrument to be inconsistent with the certificate of trust or other public filings relating to the statutory trust.
-Paragraph (d) provides the rule for determining which prevails in such circumstances.
-Under paragraph (d)(1), the inconsistent provision of the trust instrument prevails with respect to trustees and beneficial owners.
-Under paragraph (d)(2), the terms of the public filings trust prevail with respect to all other parties that reasonably rely on the filing.
-The public filing controls for a party other than a trustee or beneficial owner because such a party is entitled to rely on the public record.
-Under Section $103(c)(1)$ , this Section is not subject to override by the governing instrument.
-3536 SECTION 202.
-AMENDMENT OR RESTATEMENT OF CERTIFICATE OF 37 TRUST.
-38 (a) To amend its certificate of trust, a statutory trust must deliver to the [Secretary of 39 State] for filing an amendment, articles of conversion, or articles of merger stating:
+Such filing rules serve a notice function, alerting interested parties to creation and existence of a new 11 12 limited liability juridical entity.
+See Section 204(b), which entitles any person to a certified copy 13 of a filing made pursuant to this act.
+14 15 A statutory trust comes into existence only if (1) a certificate of trust is prepared and delivered to the specified public official for filing, and (2) the public official files the certificate.
+16 17 (For more on the meaning of "filing," see Section 204 and the comment thereto.)
+The certificate of trust provides notice to interested third parties of the existence of the statutory trust and the 18 19 identification of the statutory trust's initial agent for service of process.
+Pursuant to Section 20 309(b)(2), the certificate of trust also puts third parties on notice if the statutory trust further 21 segregates its assets and liabilities by creating one or more series [To be updated after series 22 provisions are set].
+23 24 Although formed by making a public filing, a statutory trust is also a creature of contract.
+25 As such, it will be possible, though improper, for the trust instrument to be inconsistent with the certificate of trust or other public filings relating to the statutory trust.
+Paragraph (d) provides 26 27 the rule for determining which prevails in such circumstances.
+Under paragraph (d)(1), the inconsistent provision of the trust instrument prevails as towith respect to trustees and beneficial 28 29 owners.
+Under paragraph (d)(2), the terms of the public filings trust prevail as towith respect to 30 all other parties that reasonably rely on the filing.
+The public filing controls for a party other 31 than a trustee or beneficial owner because such a party different rule is justified on the theory 32 that a party other than a beneficial owner or trustee is entitled to rely on the public record.
+33 34 Under Section 103(c)(1), this Section is not subject to override by the governing 35 instrument.
+36 SECTION 202.
+AMENDMENT OR RESTATEMENT OF CERTIFICATE OF 37

+(a) To amend its certificate of trust, a statutory trust must deliver to the [Secretary of